awsdocs/iam-user-guide/doc_source/access-analyzer-reference-policy-checks.md

 **Resolving the error**

 The `Principal` element specifies the principal that is allowed or denied access to a resource\.
 You cannot use the `Principal` element in an IAM identity\-based policy\.
 You can use it in the trust policies for IAM roles and in resource\-based policies\.
 Resource\-based policies are policies that you embed directly in a resource\.
-For example, you can embed policies in an Amazon S3 bucket or an AWS KMS customer master key \(CMK\)\.
+For example, you can embed policies in an Amazon S3 bucket or an AWS KMS key\.

 **Related terms**
 + [AWS JSON policy elements: Principal](reference_policies_elements_principal.md)